dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
-Current Cycle 127 - seems to be good! lets try to 'roll in' a quick QoL win...
+Current Cycle 128 - great work! tiny alignments needed due to architecture change before we continue developing new things Cycle 127 - seems to be good! lets try to 'roll in' a quick QoL win...
 Cycle 126 - focus on associated file problem
 Cycle 125 - observations and new ideas
 Cycle 124 - Eureka!